Chart Color Schemes

 Lakes Creek's population is younger than the national pattern

-The median age in Lakes Creek is 35 years, which is lower than Rest of Qld's average of 41 years and under the national average of 38 years.
-Compared to the Rest of Qld average, the 25-34 cohort is notably over-represented at 14.6% in Lakes Creek, while the 75-84 year-olds are under-represented at 4.7%.
-Post-2021 Census data shows that the 65 to 74 age group has grown from 8.1% to 9.0% of the population.
-Conversely, the 25 to 34 cohort has declined from 15.5% to 14.6%.
-Population forecasts for Lakes Creek indicate substantial demographic changes by 2041.
-Leading this shift, the 25 to 34 age group is projected to grow by 19%, reaching 872 people from 734.
-Meanwhile, both the 45 to 54 and 15 to 24 age groups are forecasted to have reduced numbers.
+The median age in Lakes Creek is 35 years, which is lower than Rest of Qld's average of 41 years and also under the national average of 38 years.
+The 25-34 cohort makes up 14.6% of Lakes Creek's population, notably higher than the Rest of Qld average, while the 75-84 year-olds make up only 4.7%, which is lower than the Rest of Qld average.
+Post-2021 Census data shows that the 65 to 74 age group has grown from 8.1% to 9.0% of the population, while the 25 to 34 cohort has declined from 15.5% to 14.6%.
+Population forecasts for 2041 indicate substantial demographic changes for Lakes Creek.
+By 2041, the 25 to 34 age group is projected to grow by 19%, reaching 872 people from 734.
+Conversely, both the 45 to 54 and 15 to 24 age groups are expected to have reduced numbers.